nablarch/nablarch-document/en/application_framework/application_framework/libraries/mail.rst

 and standard emails that use preregistered templates, and creates the email send requests by using the corresponding classes.

-An implementation example of a standard email is shown below
+An implementation example of a standard email is shown below.

 .. code-block:: java